opulencephp/docs/orm-data-mappers.md

 * `read()`
   * Executes the input query and parameters and loads the data into objects using the `loadEntity()` method
   * Useful for get*() methods
-* `setIdGenerator()`
-  * Sets the Id generator used by the data mapper
-  * You must implement this for each SQL data mapper

 <h4 id="sql-example">Example</h4>
 Let's take a look at an example of an SQL data mapper for WordPress posts: